yyyyangyi/CNNs-for-Multi-Source-Remote-Sensing-Data-Fusion/README.md

 ## Description

-Pytorch implementation of the paper "Single-stream CNN with Learnable Architecture for Multi-source Remote Sensing Data". (under review) [[arxiv]](http://arxiv.org/abs/2109.06094)
+Pytorch implementation of the paper "Single-stream CNN with Learnable Architecture for Multi-source Remote Sensing Data".

 Multi-stream CNNs are commonly used in multi-source remote sensing data fusion.
 In this work we propose an efficient strategy that enables single-stream CNNs to approximate multi-stream models using group convolution.
 The proposed method is applied to ResNet and UNet, and evaluated on Houston2018, Berlin, MUUFL data sets, obtaining promising results.
-An interesting finding is that regularization is playing an important role in these models.
+An interesting finding is that _regularization_ is playing an important role in these models.

+Find our paper at: [[IEEE Xplore]](https://ieeexplore.ieee.org/document/9761218)  [[arxiv]](http://arxiv.org/abs/2109.06094)

 <div align="center">
 <img src="fig/method.png" width="60%">